 It is important that the storage design of your new home or renovation is based on your lifestyle using an access hierarchy that improves the overall liveability of your home.
 To assist with this, start to prepare a list of items that you use frequently and a list of items that need storage solutions that you use less frequently and then contact us to discuss your storage needs and let us help you come up with the perfect solution.

-Please email via the contact form on the right, or call us during business hours on (07) 3899 9450
+For project enquiries please email via the contact form on the right, or call us during business hours on (07) 3899 9450

 dion seminara architecture